peutetre/Zanimo/README.md

 $ make test
 ~~~

-Or open [test/index.html](http://peutetre.github.com/Zanimo/test/index.html) in a web browser to run the tests.
+Or open [test/index.html](http://peutetre.github.com/Zanimo/test/index.html) in a web browser.

 ## API

 ### Zanimo(elt|promise[elt]) ➜  promise[elt]

-Take a DOM element or a promise of a DOM element and returns a promise of the given element.
+Takes a DOM element or a promise of a DOM element and returns a promise of the given element.

 ~~~ javascript
 Zanimo(myDomElement).then(function (elt) {